 The Group conducts its operations solely in the territory of Poland.
-Due to the fact that many companies' headquarters are located in Warsaw we observe natural concentration of exposures in Masovian Voivodeship, as well as other traditional industrial and business centers such as Silesian and Kujawy-Pomeranian Voivodeships.
+Due to the fact that many companies' headquarters are located in Warsaw we observe natural concentration of exposures in Masovian Voivodeship, as well as other significant industrial and business centers such as Silesian and Kujawy-Pomeranian Voivodeships.
 In case of retail exposures we observe the natural concentration of exposures in regions of highest population, i.e. in Silesian, Masovian and Wielkopolska Voivodeships.

-Taking into account the above the geographic concentration risk is considered by the Bank as non significant and therefore it was decided not to present detailed geographic distribution of the amount of the impaired exposures.
+Taking into account the above the geographic concentration risk is considered by the Group as non significant.
+For that reason the Group does not identify the additional credit risk resulting from geographic diversification of its business activities in Poland and therefore it was decided not to present detailed geographic distribution of the amount of the impaired exposures.